Anomalous localization enhancement in one-dimensional non-Hermitian disordered lattices: Numerical results

-In Fig.~4, we show the participation number $P$ and the Shannon entropy $S$ as a function of the real part of the energy eigenvalue, ${\rm Re}(E)$, for disorder strengths $W=1.5$, 1.75 and 2, when the system size is fixed to $N=1000$.
-For the considered values of $W$, we see that the eigenstates near the band edges are more strongly localized than those near the band center as in the usual Anderson model.
-As one moves from the band edge towards the band center, $P$ and $S$ increase gradually until they decrease abruptly and exhibit {\it deep concave} regions around ${\rm Re}(E)=0$.
+In figure~4, we show the participation number $P$ and the Shannon entropy $S$ as a function of the real part of the energy eigenvalue, ${\rm Re}(E)$, for disorder strengths $W=1.5$, 1.75 and 2, when the system size is fixed to $N=1000$.
+For the considered values of $W$, we see that the eigenstates close to the band edges are more strongly localized than those close to the band center as in the usual Anderson model.
+As we move away from the band edge towards the band center, $P$ and $S$ increase gradually until they decrease abruptly and exhibit {\it deep concave} regions around ${\rm Re}(E)=0$.
 This non-analytical dependence of $P$ and $S$ on ${\rm Re}(E)$ indicates an anomalous localization behavior of eigenstates.
-Remarkably, in contrast to the standard Anderson model in which one observes a sharp increase of the participation number (as illustrated in the inset of Fig.~4(a)), the present anomaly gives rise to a strong decrease of the participation number for eigenstates around ${\rm Re}(E)=0$.
-Moreover, in the former case, the band center anomaly exists only when the disorder strength gets sufficiently small ($W\le 1$) \cite{Krimer}, whereas, in the present non-Hermitian case, a change in the disorder strength does not alter the height of the deep concave region, but gives rise to a change in the number of the eigenstates with ${\rm Re}(E)=0$ (see Fig.~5 below).
+Remarkably, in contrast to the standard Anderson model in which one observes a sharp increase of the participation number (as illustrated in the inset of figure~4(a)), the present anomaly gives rise to a strong decrease of the participation number for eigenstates around ${\rm Re}(E)=0$.
+Moreover, in the former case, the band-center anomaly exists only when the disorder strength gets sufficiently small ($W\le 1$) \cite{Krimer}, whereas, in the present non-Hermitian case, a change in the disorder strength does not alter the height of the deep concave region, but brings about a change in the number of the eigenstates with ${\rm Re}(E)=0$ (see figure~5 below).
 We have also verified that the ratio $\exp(S)/P$ is always larger than unity for all values of ${\rm Re}(E)$.
-This is in good agreement with Eq.~(\ref{equation5}).
+This is in good agreement with equation~(\ref{equation7}).